MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/d365-sales-modifications-for-upgrade.md

 Microsoft.IdentityModel.Clients.ActiveDirectory version 3.19 is provided on the installation media (DVD).
 It should be installed automatically when you install Dynamic NAV Server.
 But after upgrade, it's a good idea to verify that you have the correct version in the Dynamics NAV Server installation folder.
 By default, the folder is C:\Program Files\Microsoft Dynamics NAV\110\Service.

 To check the version, search the folder for "Microsoft.IdentityModel.Clients.ActiveDirectory.dll".
-Open it's **Properties**, and look at the **File Version** on the **Details** tab.
+Open its **Properties**, and look at the **File Version** on the **Details** tab.
 If the version is not 3.19, copy the Microsoft.IdentityModel.Clients.ActiveDirectory.dll file from the **ServiceTier\program files\Microsoft Dynamics NAV\110\Service** folder of the installation media (DVD) to your Dynamics NAV Serve installation folder.